improveTheWorld/SmartLog/README.md

 * Educational Purposes
 * Development Teams

-Each usage of iLogger brings you closer to a more streamlined and efficient development and debugging process.
+Each usage of SmartLog brings you closer to a more streamlined and efficient development and debugging process.

 🔍 Description
 --------------